JACOB BARRETT

 I analyze Hobbes's and Locke's states of nature through the lens of classical and experimental game theory, drawing especially on evidence concerning the effects of punishment in public goods games.
 My analysis suggests that we need government not to keep wicked or relentlessly self-interested individuals in line, but rather to maintain peace among those who disagree about morality.

 "Efficient Inequalities," Journal of Political Philosophy 28, no. 2 (2020): 181-198.
-(No direct link due to publisher embargo.
-Published version available here.)

 "Social Reform in a Complex World," Journal of Ethics and Social Philosophy 17, no. 2 (2020): 103-132.

 There are two major approaches to theorizing about social reform: problem solving and ideal theory.
 Drawing on considerations of social complexity, I argue that the former is unsatisfactory and the latter infeasible.
-And I defend a new sort of theorizing that focuses on how to make institutions more "progressive": better at getting better, or more conducive to further improvements in general.
+I then defend a new sort of theorizing that focuses on how to make institutions more "progressive": better at getting better, or more conducive to further improvements in general.

 “Is Maximin Egalitarian?”
 Synthese 197, no. 2 (2020): 818-837.

 According to the Maximin criterion of justice, one society is more just than another if the worst off member in the first society is better off than the worst off member in the second.
 Maximin is often interpreted as a highly egalitarian criterion that balances a concern with equality against a concern with efficiency.
-I argue that this interpretation is mistaken.
-Maximin is not an egalitarian view.
+I argue that this interpretation is mistaken: Maximin is not an egalitarian view.

 “Interpersonal Comparisons with Preferences and Desires,” Politics, Philosophy & Economics 18, no. 3 (2019): 219-241.